tkstang/github-typescript-utils/README.md

 # github-typescript-utils

-**Utility functions for GitHub REST API interactions with [`github-typescript`](https://github.com/tkstang/github-typescript).**
+**TypeScript utilities for GitHub Actions workflows with [`github-typescript`](https://github.com/tkstang/github-typescript).**

-This package provides a comprehensive set of TypeScript utilities for interacting with the GitHub REST API within GitHub Actions workflows.
-Designed specifically for use with the `github-typescript` composite action, these utilities simplify common GitHub operations like managing comments, pull requests, and repository interactions.
+This package provides a comprehensive set of TypeScript utilities for GitHub Actions workflows, including REST API interactions, Octokit helpers, context utilities, and common workflow functions.
+Designed specifically for use with the `github-typescript` composite action, these utilities simplify working with GitHub's API, Actions context, and core functionality.

 ## Features